History of Alcoholics Anonymous

 Alcoholics Anonymous today

-Since those days, AA has grown and changed a lot.
-Membership has increased due to treatment centres bringing their patients as well as court-assigned attendance at meetings.
-The AA still advises against all alcohol consumption and focuses on moral character and personal change.
+Since then, AA has grown and changed a lot.
+Membership has increased due to treatment centres bringing their patients and court-assigned meeting attendance.
+AA still advises against all alcohol consumption and focuses on moral character and personal change.
 But today, members are usually encouraged to find their own higher being that can help with their sobriety.

 Alternatives to AA, such as other 12-step programs, are SMART Recovery or Celebrate Recovery.